-If you’ve had a clean driving record without any accidents or traffic violations, then you’ll get a reduced rate on your car insurance.
+If you’ve had a clean driving record without any accidents, traffic violations, or speeding tickets, then you’ll get a reduced rate on your car insurance.
 Unfortunately, accidents of any type, whether they’re your fault or not, can steeply raise your auto insurance premium.
 In fact, a single at-fault collision will raise your yearly premium by $617 on average, according to The Zebra.

 Insurance companies will take the value of your car into account when making a quote for you as well as the safety features of your car.
 If your car has active safety features that make it less likely you’ll get into a collision or anti-theft devices that reduce the likelihood of your car getting stolen, you should see a decrease in your premium.

 Each state has its own risks associated with driving.
 For example, Pennsylvanians need to learn how to pass Amish buggies on the road.
 Doing so improperly or without enough practice can cause accidents, making Pennsylvania a slightly more risky state to drive in compared to some others, and consequently a state that will gain a higher average premium.